Maurice Southgate: Special Operations Executive

 Southgate impressed his SOE trainers and superiors with his "serious and thorough approach" and he was designated as the organiser (leader) of a new SOE network which would be called "Stationer."
 On the night of 25/26 January 1943 he and his courier, Jacqueline Nearne, parachuted into France.
 Southgate's task was to organize and work with resistance organizations in two distinct areas, first, around Vierzon, Châteauroux and Limoges, and second, 450 km south-west near the border with Spain around Tarbes.
 Southgate had two experienced collaborators, both well-regarded by SOE, on the ground in France: Auguste Chatraine, a socialist farmer and politician in Tendu and Charles Rechenmann, an engineer and former soldier, in Tarbes.
 Both of them would later be captured and executed by the Germans.
 A wireless operator and second in command, Amédée Maingard, joined Southgate in April 1943 and in September 1943, Pearl Witherington arrived by parachute to became Southgate's second courier.

 Southgate's two areas of operation were totally different.
 Chantraine recruited for SOE among the communists of the Francs-Tireurs et Partisans (FTP).
 Rechenmann recruited almost 100 former soldiers for SOE, all of whom had escaped from prisoner-of-war camps in Germany.
 Southgate was one of only a few SOE agents who had success working with communists and he also recruited "exceedingly tough near-gangsters."
 By the end of the summer of 1943, Southgate's two groups of resisters, called maquis, had begun minor acts of sabotage of railroads, power stations, and aircraft factories.

 In October 1943, Southgate returned to England to report on his progress.
 He told SOE that his network was too large to be handled by one man and was relieved of his duties around Tarbes.
 He returned to France in January 1944, parachuting near Toulouse, to organize and supply the maquis in central France with the objective of supporting with sabotage the upcoming Allied invasion of France.
 In April 1944, he reported that he had 2,500 maquis fighters ready to undertake guerrilla action against the occupying Germans.

+Southgate's wife, Josette, was evacuated by clandestine SOE aircraft from France to England on 9–10 April 1944.
+Josette was accompanied on the flight by Jacqueline Nearne, Southgate's long-serving courier.